-Unexpected expenses happen to everyone, and for some reason they often tend to happen more when you’ve just committed to getting out of debt.
-In order to avoid being tempted to use your credit cards to handle these unexpected costs, save a quick $1,000 and put it aside as a buffer from those emergencies.
+“Unexpected expenses happen to everyone.
+And for some reason, they tend to happen more when you’ve just committed to getting out of debt.
+In order to avoid being tempted to use your credit cards to handle these unexpected costs, save a quick $1,000 and put it aside as a buffer from those emergencies.”

 2. The Debt Snowball

 The debt avalanche (paying off debts according to the highest interest rate) will save money in the long run.
 However, the debt snowball is often a better choice for debt payoff.
 Why?
 Because it keeps people motivated.
 Getting debt free is a long journey for many.
 The debt snowball gives you quick wins from the start.
 The quick wins can motivate you to stay the course.